leesei/old.leesei.github.io/source/_posts/arduino.md

 ## ISP mode

+To program other micro-controllers (e.g. ATTiny85)

+- Flash the ArduinoISP example
+- Connect a 10uF capacitor from RESET to GND
-Set _Programmer_ to Arduino ISP to program other micro-controllers
+- Set _Programmer_ to "Arduino as ISP" to ,

 [AVRISP versus AVRISP mkII | AVR Freaks](https://www.avrfreaks.net/forum/avrisp-versus-avrisp-mkii)